 The walls are 2 kilometers long and provide striking views of the Dalmatian Coast and Dubrovnik’s Old Town.
 In addition, there are several access points along the border, so you can start and finish wherever you want.
 But make sure to bring comfortable shoes, as there is a lot of walking!

 On top of admiring the views, you can also learn about the history of the walls and various towers.
-The Minceta Tower is one of the most impressive- an 80-foot stronghold at the highest point of the wall and another well-known Game of Thrones filming locations.
+The Minceta Tower is one of the most impressive- an 80-foot stronghold at the highest point of the wall and another well-known Game of Thrones filming location.
 Maybe you’ll recognize it!

 11. Mljet Island